 In the spring of 2002, Cathleen experienced a severe headache while at work that prompted her to seek medical attention.
-She was diagnosed with a brain tumor and three tumors on her lungs.
+Doctors diagnosed her with a brain tumor and three tumors on both her lungs.

 As she underwent more surgery, chemo and radiation, Cathleen’s brother, Tony, told her he would shave his head with her and not let his hair grow back until hers did.
-A teacher at Lake Shore High School, Tony began talking about his mission with his students and many of them offered to support his sister as well.
-One of the students suggested they raise donations before shaving their heads — and hence, Goin’ Bald for Bucks was born.
+A teacher at Lake Shore High School, Tony began talking about his mission with his students and many of them offered to support his sister.
+One of the students suggested they raise donations before shaving their heads — and so, Goin’ Bald for Bucks was born.
 In its first year, Tony and 36 Lake Shore students raised $3,600.

 On March 13, 2004, Cathleen George lost her battle with cancer.
 Her spirit now lives on through Goin’ Bald for Bucks.

-More than thirteen years after its inception, Goin’ Bald for Bucks has raised more than $4.8 million to benefit research and patient-care programs at Roswell Park Cancer Institute with schools, individuals and organizations across the United States Goin’ Bald.
+Since its inception, Goin’ Bald for Bucks has raised more than $5.5 million to benefit cancer research and patient-care programs at Roswell Park Comprehensive Cancer Center with schools, individuals and organizations across the United States Goin’ Bald.

 13thirty Cancer Connect educates, supports and connects teenagers and young adults with cancer through fun and empowering peer support activities, interactive resources, and helpful programs for their families.
-By addressing the unique challenges of this age group, teens and young adults have a place where they can just be themselves and where cancer is only part of their story.
-We are committed to ensuring that teens and young adults with cancer live their best lives … today!
+By addressing the unique challenges of this age group, teens and young adults have a place where they can just be themselves and where cancer is only a part of their story.
+13thirty is committed to ensuring that teens and young adults with cancer liver their best lives … today!